torbs/eik-lib.github.io/docs/client.md

 For the `server` property, you will need to have set up and know the address to, and Eik asset server.
 See [the server docs](/docs/server)

-Set the `js.input` and `css.input` properties of `assets.json` with paths to client side asset files in your project relative to the `assets.json` file.
+Set the `files` property of `eik.json` with paths to client side asset files in your project relative to the `eik.json` file.
 Eg. if you have a `scripts.js` file in an assets directory, the `js.input` value will be `assets/scripts.js`

 ### Step 2